mskian/quotes-image-generator/README.md

 ⚡ Rollupjs | ✨ Tailwind CSS | 📸 HTML Canvas  | 🎩 Alpine.js | 🌩 Cloudflare Pages

-Free Tamil Quotes and Kavithai image Generator - Easy to use Just like Writing in Paper.
+Free Tamil Quotes Generator and Kavithai image Generator - Easy to use Just like Writing in Paper - Just add kavithai or Quotes Choose a Background Color and Generate your image.

 > Tamil Quotes image Maker - Tamil Quotes Application